ashwani77/java-maven-calculator-web-app/README.md

-# A Java Maven Calculator Web App
+# A Java Maven Calculator Web App for TelusInternational
 A Java calculator web app, build by Maven, CI/CD by Jenkins by TelusInternational Inc(Xavient).

 ![image](realworld-pipeline-flow.png)